sangameshbagewadi/SafeLine--Emergency-Alert/README.md

 - Easy to implement
 - Easy to understand
 - Shake detector
+- FirstAid button which provides basic informations about safety
 - Shake device to send SOS to registered mobile
 - Sends Last Known Location to registered mobile